 - You’re not going to get a state-of-the-art smart phone or an iPhone but you will be able to communicate and improve your life.

 - Requirements vary somewhat by state.
 Ohio residents, for example, are eligible if they receive benefits from any of these programs:

 - Ohio Works First or Temporary Assistance for Needy Families (TANF)

 - Eligibility may also be determined by income level.
 Families who earn up to 150% of the US Poverty level may also qualify:

 Persons in Family or Household Annual Income Monthly Income 1 $16,245 $1,354 2 $21,855 $1,822 3 $27,465 $2,289 4 $33,075 $2,757 5 $38,685 $3,224 6 $44,295 $3,692 7 $49,905 $4,159 8 $55,515 $4,627 For each additional person, add... $5,610 $468

-- Free government phones, some from SafeLink and other reputable companies, will never expire, but some participants will be randomly selected on an annual basis to provide proof of eligibility.
-Don’t panic.
+- Free government phones come from SafeLink and other reputable companies.
+They will never expire, but some participants will be randomly selected on an annual basis to provide proof of eligibility.
+Don’t panic: it’s an easy process for you.
 An online form is available to provide proof of eligibility.
 The online proof of eligibility form requires information such as name, date of birth, phone number, state, and two check boxes.
 The first check box confirms that the phone recipient is a head of household and is not claimed as a dependent on some else’s tax return.
 The second check box confirms that the free government phone recipient is indeed a free government phone recipient and no one else at the same address is a free government phone recipient.
 President Obama will not be checking up on you, nor will the AARP, so don’t worry.

 - Participants who become ineligible are required by the FCC to voluntarily remove themselves from the program.
 They are eligible to continue using the free government phone and purchase air time from wireless phone providers.